illmet/FMHA/README.md

 ### Inference

-1. **Download Medium Images and Masks:** Download a set of medium-sized images and corresponding masks from the dataset link above.
+1. **Download the medium-sized sample:** Download a set of medium-sized images and corresponding masks (in the range of 0.2-0.4) using the same dataset link as above.

 2. **Place Data in Dataset Folder:** Place these downloaded images and masks under the `dataset` directory.